Jyotiux/book-store/README.md

 * List and view books
 * Place orders for books
 * View orders placed on your listed books
-* Firebase Realtime Database for storing data
+* Firebase Database for storing data

 ## Tech Stack